The Tarot Café

-The Tarot Café is a manhwa by Park Sang-sun (박 상선) being published by Sigongsa in Korea, and distributed by Tokyopop in the United States.
+The Tarot Café is a manhwa by Park Sang-sun (박상선) being published by Sigongsa in South Korea, and distributed by Tokyopop in the United States.
 Seven volumes have been published in Korea, all of which have been translated into English.
 Each chapter starts or ends with a modified tarot card often relating to the story, featuring well known commercial tarot decks replaced with story characters.

 Plot

 In contemporary Great Britain, Pamela is the owner of a mysterious Tarot Café.
 After midnight, she receives supernatural clients who come to her for advice through tarot readings.
 From cats to fairies to vampires, they tell her their stories even as she unravels their past, present and future through her cards.
 In exchange for her advice, they pay her with beads of Berial's Necklace, which Pamela gathers for her own secret ends.